We want to hear from you—what you loved about Chico State, what you do for a living, for a hobby, for fun.

 JOHN EDWARD WHITE

-(BA, English, ’81; MA, English, ’87) recently published his second book and first novel, Hard Rest.
+(BA, English, ’81; MA, English, ’87) recently published his second book and first novel, Hard Reset.
 His first book, Dog Lessons, won the IPPY eLit Award for Excellence.
 White lives in Altadena, where he writes the Martin Gardens novels, the next of which is due out soon.
 “I was fortunate enough during my enrollment at CSU, Chico to have studied under Clark Brown, Lennis Dunlap, and Christian Todenhagen,” says White.
 “Each of them, especially Clark Brown, had significant influence on my work.”

 (BS, Business Administration, ’90) left his posts of five years as principal of Durham Intermediate School and director of maintenance, operations, and transportation for Durham Unified School District to accept the positions of superintendent of Golden Feather Union Elementary School District and principal of Concow School.